Uploaded image for project: 'JDK'

 Description

 Java programs manipulate objects through references.
-A reference to an object is stored in a variable and lets us find the object's fields, which are merely variables that store primitive values or references to other objects.
-Traditionally, a reference also encodes the unique identity of an object: each execution of new allocates a fresh object and returns a unique reference that can be stored in one variable and copied to other variables (aliasing).
-Famously, the == operator compares objects by comparing references, so references to two objects are not == even if the objects have identical field values.
+A reference to an object is stored in a variable and lets us find the object's fields.
+Traditionally, a reference also encodes the unique identity of an object: each execution of new allocates a fresh object and returns a unique reference, which can then be stored in multiple variables (aliasing).
+And, traditionally, the == operator compares objects by comparing references, so references to two objects are not == even if the objects have identical field values.

-JDK NN introduces value objects to model immutable domain values.
+In Java NN, value objects are different.
 A reference to a value object is stored in a variable and lets us find the object's fields, but it does not serve as the unique identity of the object.
-Executing new might not allocate a fresh object and might instead return a reference to an existing object, or even a "reference" that embodies the object directly.
+For a value class, executing new might not allocate a fresh object and might instead return a reference to an existing object, or even a "reference" that embodies the object directly.
 The == operator compares value objects by comparing their field values, so references to two objects are == if the objects have identical field values.

 Developers can save memory and improve performance by using value objects for immutable data.
-Because programs cannot tell the difference between two value objects with identical field values (not even with ==), the Java Virtual Machine is able to avoid allocating multiple objects for the same data.
-Furthermore, the JVM can change how a value object is laid out in memory without affecting the program; for example, its fields could be stored on the stack rather than the heap.
+Because programs cannot tell the difference between two value objects with identical field values (not even with ==), the Java Virtual Machine is able to change how a value object is laid out in memory without affecting the program; for example, its fields could be stored on the stack rather than the heap.

 The following sections explore how value objects differ from identity objects and illustrate how to declare value classes.
 This is followed by an in-depth treatment of the special behaviors of value objects, considerations for value class declarations, and the JVM's handling of value classes and objects.